 The innovative 5-position SureFit Adjustable CG Track system impressed me with its ability to customize ball flight.

-I could lower the spin by sliding the loft forward to produce a more penetrating flight.
-I could also easily adjust the Track system to reduce my spin to increase launch for maximum carry and rollout.
+We could lower the spin by sliding the loft forward to produce a more penetrating flight.
+We could also easily adjust the Track system to reduce my spin to increase launch for maximum carry and rollout.

 This level of shot-shaping ability is something that highly skilled golfers will appreciate about the TSR3.